Aya Ueto: 2008–present

 In 2010, Ueto launched her third and fourth wedding dress collections, starred alongside Kin'ya Kitaōji in the Fuji TV drama Zettai Reido, and made a cameo appearance in Shun Oguri's directorial debut, Surely Someday.
 In August 2010, Ueto co-starred with Masaaki Uchino for the first time since Ace o Nerae!
 (2004) in her first NHK drama leading role, Jūnensaki mo Kimi ni Koishite.
 In September 2010, Ueto portrayed blind singer-songwriter Satoko Tatemichi in the TV movie Ai wa Mieru.
 Ueto next co-starred with Yutaka Takenouchi in her second Getsuku drama, Nagareboshi.
 The drama was very well received by critics and audiences alike and was the second best rated of the fall season.
 Ueto was nominated for Best Supporting Actress at the Nikkan Sports Drama Grand Prix and won the Television Drama Academy Award for her role in Nagareboshi.
 Boasting advertising contracts with 13 different companies, Ueto was crowned CM Queen for a second consecutive year, making it the fifth time she has held the title.

 In February 2011, Ueto launched her fifth wedding dress collection.
 In July 2011, Ueto reprised the role of detective Izumi Sakuragi for a second season of Zettai Reido.
 Ueto was confirmed to appear in the series finale of the long-running drama Wataru Seken wa Oni Bakari, scheduled to air in September 2011.
 She will also star alongside Hiroshi Abe for the first time in ten years, since My Little Chef (2002), in the film adaptation of Thermae Romae (2012).
 Filming started in Rome on March 14 and is expected to finish in early May.

 Personal life

+Relationship and marriage

 Ueto dated Japanese singer and actor Gō Morita of the boy band V6 for eight years before splitting in April 2010.
 In October 2010, it was reported that she was in a relationship with Exile leader Hiro.
 In September 2012, Ueto announced via a handwritten letter posted on her official website that she and Hiro had registered their marriage on Ueto's 27th birthday.

+Ueto and her husband welcomed the birth of their first child, a daughter, on August 19, 2015.
+Official news outlets announced that the couple had welcomed their second child, a son, on July 27, 2019.
+She gave birth to their third child and second son on June 22, 2023.

+Philanthropy

-In April 2011, Ueto joined veteran actors Tetsuya Watari, Hiroshi Tachi in handing out food and other relief supplies to disaster victims in the 2011 Tōhoku earthquake and tsunami-stricken area of Ishinomaki in Miyagi.
+In April 2011, Ueto joined veteran actors Tetsuya Watari and Hiroshi Tachi in handing out food and other relief supplies to disaster victims in the 2011 Tōhoku earthquake and tsunami-stricken area of Ishinomaki in Miyagi.

+Other

 Ueto is close friends with tarento and singer Becky.
 The pair have been appearing on television together since they met on the morning show Oha Star in 2000.